We use cookies on this site to enhance your experience.

 Laurier acknowledges and respects the richness and diversity of all members of our community and values their contributions to every aspect of university life.
 The Department of Residence strives to affirm people of all genders and sexual orientations; persons from diverse backgrounds, origins, and religions; persons with disabilities; Indigenous persons; racialized persons; and other marginalized groups, as contributing to the vitality of the Laurier community.

-The Department of Residence application and room placement process will reflect this belief.
+The Department of Residence application and room placement process reflects this belief.
 In doing so, we embed commitment to diversity, equity, and inclusion in every aspect of the Residence experience.
 The Department of Residence Code of Conduct is aligned with the policies and guidelines captured within institutional documents such as the Residence Agreement, the Gendered and Sexual Violence Policy, and the Non-Academic Code of Conduct.

 We are proud to offer mixed-gender housing for students who are interested in living in these communities.
 In our mixed-gender communities, gender identity is not considered during the placement process and students are placed with other students who identify as a variety of genders including, but not limited to cisgender male, cisgender female, trans, non-binary, genderqueer, and two spirit.